 On December 30, 2010, we entered into a Loan and Security Agreement (the "Loan Agreement") with MidCap Financial, LLC ("MidCap") pursuant to which we borrowed \$10 million (the "Term Loan") from MidCap.
 In March 2011, we amended the Loan Agreement and borrowed an additional \$5 million from GECC to increase the amount owed under the Term Loan to \$15 million.
 No additional advances are available under the Loan Agreement.
 The Term Loan accrues interest at a fixed annual interest rate equal to the greater of (i) the sum of (A) the LIBOR Rate (as defined in the Loan Agreement) plus (B) 6.25%; or (ii) a minimum rate of 9.50%.
-Interest on the Term Loan is payable monthly and principal is due in 27 equal consecutive monthly installments commencing on October 1, 2011.
-We have an option exercisable through September 28, 2011 to extend the interest-only period by 6 months which, if exercised, would make the principal due in 21 equal consecutive monthly installments commencing on April 1, 2012.
-Notwithstanding the foregoing, all unpaid principal and accrued interest with respect to the Term Loan is due and payable on the earlier of (A) December 30, 2013 or (B) the date that the Term Loan otherwise becomes due and payable under the terms of the Loan Agreement.
+In September 2011, we exercised an option to extend the interest-only period by 6 months from October 1, 2011 to April 1, 2012.
+Interest on the Term Loan is payable monthly and principal is due in 22 equal consecutive monthly installments commencing on April 1, 2012.
+All unpaid principal and accrued interest with respect to the Term Loan is due and payable on the earlier of (A) December 30, 2013 or (B) the date that the Term Loan otherwise becomes due and payable under the terms of the Loan Agreement.
 We may prepay all, but not less than all, of the Term Loan subject to a prepayment premium of 1% in year three, 2% in year two, and 4% in year one of the original principal amount of the Term Loan.
 Upon repayment of the Term Loan in full, we are also obligated to make a final payment fee of \$0.5 million ("Final Payment").

 Our obligations under the Loan Agreement are secured by a first priority lien upon and security interest in substantially all of our existing and afteracquired assets, excluding our intellectual property assets.
 Under the Loan Agreement, we are subject to specified affirmative and negative covenants customary for financings of this type.
 The Loan Agreement provides that, upon the occurrence of certain specified events of default customary for financings of this type, our obligations under the Loan Agreement may be automatically accelerated, whereupon our obligations under the Loan Agreement shall be immediately due and payable.
-At June 30, 2011, we believe we are in compliance with the Loan Agreement.
+At September 30, 2011, we believe we are in compliance with the Loan Agreement.